Book Now : Call or Text (540) 921-3444

 Thursday

 We meet for lunch at Weary Feet Hostel.
-Participants must bring gear for an overnight in the woods.
+Participants should bring gear for an overnight in the woods.
 We then set out on a 2-mile hike to Dismal Falls.

 There, we’ll talk about setting up, getting water, bear hanging, setting a fire, cooking dinner and clean up.